Robert Parker, Baron Parker of Waddington: Judicial career

 Parker was appointed a justice of the High Court in 1906, receiving the customary knighthood.
 Assigned to the Chancery Division, he rapidly acquired a judicial reputation, and sometimes sat as an additional judge of the Court of Appeal.
-He was especially known for his trial of patent cases, and settled the practice under the Patents and Designs Act 1907.
+He was especially known for his trial of patent cases, and settled the practice under the Patents and Design Act 1907.
 After delivering a judgement on the Marconi wireless telegraphy patents in 1913, he was invited to chair a technical advisory committee on wireless telegraphy, appointed to help the Postmaster-General to choose a system for the Imperial Wireless Chain.
 On 1 May 1913 the committee reported in favour of Marconi's system.

 On 4 March 1913, Parker was chosen to succeed to Lord Macnaghten as Lord of Appeal in Ordinary, an unusually fast progress from the junior bar.
 He was created a life peer, taking the title of Baron Parker of Waddington, of Waddington in the County of York, and was sworn of the Privy Council on 7 March.

 As an appellate judge, Parker had a high reputation, and was much concerned with the reputation and independence of the court.
 On one occasion, a politically fraught case came to the law lords, who divided 4 to 3 along party lines.
 Parker, who was in the minority, proposed to a judge in the majority that they should deliver each other's judgments, an offer which was refused.
 During the First World War, he sat on appeals from prize courts in the Judicial Committee of the Privy Council, and rapidly mastered the intricate practice in prize cases, without any previous experience in the field.

 Parker also took part in public affairs.
 At the outbreak of the First World War, Parker lobbied privately ministers to introduce price controls, without success.
 He also spoke in the Lords, sometimes pressed by his friend Lord Curzon.
 In 1915, he spoke to the House of Lords about post-war reconstruction, and during the passage of the Representation of the People Act 1918 Parker (who had deputy high steward of the University of Cambridge since 1915) successfully pressed the Lords to allow women to vote in university constituencies even though they were disbarred from taking their degrees.
 On 19 March 1918, shortly before his death, Parker spoke on a motion by Lord Parmoor in favour of a League of Nations.
 Unable to read his handwriting due to failing light, Parker went to the table and read out a detailed scheme of twenty articles for the League's organisation.

-His health failing, Parker carried on working until the summer of 1918, before passing away on 12 July at Aldworth House, near Lurgashall, Sussex, the former residence of Lord Tennyson.
+His health failing, Parker carried on working until the summer of 1918, before he died on 12 July at Aldworth House, near Lurgashall, Sussex, the former residence of Lord Tennyson.